 What Are the Eligibility Criteria for Ireland’s Critical Skills Employment?

-Ireland’s Department of Business, Enterprise, and Innovation weigh several pieces of applicants’ materials.
+Ireland’s Department of Business, Enterprise, and Innovation weighs several pieces of applicants’ materials.
 Applicants must have a job offer from a Revenue Commissioners-registered and trading employer.
 Some positions require employer registration with the Companies Registration Office or Register of Friendly Societies.

 CSEP eligibility largely depends on the type of occupation, outlined salary, and relevant academic degrees.
-Certain professions require a third level degree or diploma.
+Certain professions require a third-level degree or diploma.
 Only companies with a minimum of 50% European Economic Area (EEA) nationals at the time of application are eligible for employment permits.
 Startups younger than two years and registered as an employer with Revenue waive this fee if supported by enterprise development agencies, Enterprise Ireland, or Ireland’s Industrial Development Authority (IDA).

 All applications must include:

 - Employment start date